spreedbox/spreedbox/README.md

 # Welcome to the Spreedbox Git project

-This repository holds Spreedbox related documentation instructions ans FAQs.
+This repository contains Spreedbox related documentation instructions and FAQs.

 See [https://www.spreed.me/spreedbox/](https://www.spreed.me/spreedbox/) for general information on the Spreedbox.